Follow us on social networks

 For example, a document that delineates the norms, limitations, and prerequisites:

 • Minimum security measures: Enable data encryption on all devices to protect confidential information from unauthorized access.
-Create strong passwords to prevent hacking and data leaks
+Create strong passwords to prevent hacking attacks and data leaks

 • Types of corporate data for storage on local devices: Distributed files and documents that do not require a constant network connection can be saved on local devices for convenient access and work.